November 1st, 2024

 BETH’S STORY

-We encountered a complete lack cell phone service, cash only at any businesses that were open, roads closed, curfews, and hours long waits at gas stations.
-The conditions on the ground were really challenging, but our Responders volunteers rolled with it and kept a great attitude throughout.
-From there the state asked us to help stand up a new pet-friendly shelter outside of the impact area, north of Charlotte.
+We encountered a complete lack of cell phone service, cash only at any businesses that were open, roads closed, curfews, and hours-long waits at gas stations.
+The conditions on the ground were really challenging, but our RedRover Responders volunteers rolled with it and kept a great attitude throughout.
+From there, the state asked us to help stand up a new pet-friendly shelter outside of the impact area, north of Charlotte.
 The conditions were night and day, and we were soon relieved to have power, cell signal, and other services back.
 We got the shelter set up, and successfully handed over care to local animal shelter folks when our deployment ended.

 DEVON’S STORY